DevrimBaran/Messaging-Engine-2/docs/concepts/Flow_Message.md

 - Check if all necessary fields are given
 - Check if name-like fields match following regex: `r"^[a-zA-Z0-9_.-]{3,128}$"`
 - Check if date-like fields have correct date format
-- Check if `count` is an integer
 - Check if `payload` is a valid base64 string (ascii chars + strlen == 0 mod 4)
 - Check if decoded `payload` is a valid JSON
 - Check if `last-operation` exists
-- Check if `next-operation` exists
-- `payload` usually contains the result of the latest step, while
-- `original_payload` always contains the original sensor result

 ## Messaging concept